dgarcia360/sphinx-contributors/docs/source/index.rst

 **Celebrate contributions**

-Show in your docs the list of users who have contributed to a repository.
+Show the list of users who have contributed to a repository in your docs.

 **Configurable**

-Choose the number of contributors to show and sort them by number of commits.
+Choose how many contributors show and sort them by the number of commits.

 Supported platforms
 ---------------------